 While we were installing the roof framing, she commented, "The framing is a bit flimsy, are you going to install braces to strengthen them.

-I stopped here and stalled doing the front and doors.
+I stopped here and stalled doing the front and the doors.
 What brief discussions we had indicated to me that I was in for big trouble in selecting the material and how to do it.
 I didn't know what to do and then you came through.
 Thank you, thank you, thank you.
-The time couldn't have been much better.
+The timing couldn't have been much better.
 It goes to show that even bad events can lead to some good, at least from my prospective.
-One of our relative was scheduled for an operation and ask that one of us come to help out.
-Since our relative was a female, we decide it would probably be best if she went.
-We made arrangements for her three week trip.
+One of our relatives was scheduled for an operation and ask that one of us come to help out.
+Since our relative was a female, we decided it would probably be best if she went.
+We made arrangements for her three-week trip.

 Before she left, she made me promise not to finish the roof, but, I didn't promise anything about the front or doors.
-So shortly after she left, I decide what I was going to do and purchased the materials for the front and doors.
+So shortly after she left, I decided what I was going to do and purchased the materials for the front and doors.
 There was no debate, that may come later but I'm not going to take anything down.
-There were many odd or irregular cuts and I made a mistake or two but I finished the front and doors in a couple of peaceful days.
+There were many odd or irregular cuts and I made a mistake or two, but I finished the front and doors in a couple of peaceful days.
 I'm pleased with the results.
-Now all that is left is to finish the roofing, finish the rear outside wall (she want to install shingles), paint and install interior shelving.
-As far as I'm concerned, this is her bailiwick and I'll just go along -- for the so called ride.
+Now all that is left is to finish the roofing, finish the rear outside wall (she wants to install shingles), paint and install interior shelving.
+As far as I'm concerned, this is her bailiwick and I'll just go along -- for the so-called ride.